xs-es/ucc/docs/source/contributing.rst

     cd ucc
     uv sync --all-extras --all-groups

+This particular invocation of ``uv sync`` ensures optional developer and documentation dependencies are installed.

-For all of the following commands, we assume you either prefix each command with ``uv run``, or you first active the `uv managed virtual environment <https://docs.astral.sh/uv/pip/environments/#using-a-virtual-environment>`_ by running ``source .venv/bin/activate`` in your shell.
+For all of the following commands, we assume you either prefix each command with ``uv run``, or you first activate the `uv managed virtual environment <https://docs.astral.sh/uv/pip/environments/#using-a-virtual-environment>`_ by running ``source .venv/bin/activate`` in your shell.

+For more details on using uv, refer to its `documentation <https://docs.astral.sh/uv/>`__ or `this tutorial <https://realpython.com/python-uv/>`__.

 To run the unit tests, you can use the following command